mrooney/pbdeploy/README.md

 usage
 ===
 Simply run `pbdeploy` from any directory you place a `settings_deploy.py` file in, documented below.
+When run, pbdeploy will start any service defined that isn't already running, and restart those which are. `pbdeploy stop` will shut down all services.

-You can run `pbdeploy --quick` to skip running before/after scripts, and `pbdeploy stop` to stop any services managed by pbdeploy.
+You can also run `pbdeploy --quick` to skip running before/after scripts you may have specified.

 philosophy
 ===